 Cute Korean nicknames

-There are several common Korean nicknames commonly used in South Korea that you can also use for your spouse or significant other.
-Some popular nicknames are 자기야 (jagiya), 내 사랑 (nae sarang), 여보 (yeobo), and 애기야 (aegiya).
+For cute nicknames that you want to address your significant other with, some popular nicknames are 자기야 (jagiya), 내 사랑 (nae sarang), 여보 (yeobo), and 애기야 (aegiya).
 You can also come up with your own nickname based on experiences you have with your special someone or combine them with nicknames like lovey-dovey, love bug, or cutie patootie.

 Now that you’ve learned these Korean terms of endearment, you can shine by showing your significant other what you know!
 Listen to these Korean terms of endearment in Korean movies and dramas, and you may find yourself relying less and less on subtitles.